 You would be in position to make much greater impact performing charitable deeds once you’ve got your own life in order.
 This is why Bill Gates became a large-scale philanthropist only after becoming a billionaire.

 So, be a good steward of your resources.
 Address the needs of yourself and your close ones first instead of mindlessly donating money to charities that you know very little about in order to feel good about yourself and virtue-signal to others.
-Virtue-signaling is a narcissism, not an altruism.
+Virtue-signaling is a form of narcissism.
+It’s got nothing to do with altruism.